richielo/richielo.github.io/_pages/about.md

 * I received my dual Bachelor's degrees in information systems (BBA) and computer science (BEng) from the University of Hong Kong.
 My undergraduate research supervisors are [Professor Michael Chau](https://pweb.fbe.hku.hk/~mchau/), [Professor Jia Pan](https://sites.google.com/site/panjia/), [Professor Ka Wai Kwok](https://web.hku.hk/~kwokkw/) and [Professor Albert Lam](https://www.eee.hku.hk/~ayslam/).

 # Recent News
+* March 5, 2022.
+One paper accepted to ICLR-22 Workshop on Emergent Communication
 * October 21, 2021.
 I was awarded <b> the Hoare Prize for the best thesis </b> from the Department of Computer Science, University of Oxford
 * I graduated from the University of Oxford with a MSc (Computer Science) degree, receiving a <b>(distinction)</b> for both coursework and thesis.
 My thesis topic is <i> Cheap Talk Discovery and Utilization in Multi-Agent Reinforcement Learning </i>, supervised by Christian Schroeder De Witt, Samuel Sokota, Jakob Foerster and Shimon Whiteson
 * I will be joining Zebra Technologies in London as a machine learning scientist intern in the fall of 2021
 * August 28, 2020.
 One paper accepted to ICAPS-20 Workshop on Bridging the Gap Between AI Planning and Reinforcement Learning.
 A nice little conclusion to my undergraduate studies.
 * I will be joining the University of Oxford as a MSc student in the fall of 2020.
 * January 15, 2020.
 One paper accepted to AAMAS 2020.
 * October 2, 2019.
-One paper accepted to NeurIPS-19 Workshop on Biological and Artificial Reinforcement Learning Workshop.
+One paper accepted to NeurIPS-19 Workshop on Biological and Artificial Reinforcement Learning.
 * September 1, 2019.
 My fruitful research visit at the RLAI laboratory at the University of Alberta has come to an end.
 Credits to all the incredible researchers that I learned from.
 * August 12, 2019.
 One paper accepted to MICCAI-19 Workshop on Artificial Intelligence in Radiation Therapy.
 * May 15, 2019.
 Our idea piece on Corrigibility won the ACM SIGAI Essay contest and will be published in the next AI Matters.